Premod1/folder-meta-generator/docs/API.md

 1. **Folder Structure**: Ensure the tree object accurately represents your folder structure
 2. **Hints**: Use the optional hint parameter to provide context for better analysis
 3. **Error Handling**: Always handle both success and error responses
-4. **File Sizes**: Include file sizes when available for more accurate analysis
+4. **File Processing**: Process the `files` array to access individual file metadata
+5. **Export Integration**: Use the structured response for Excel, PDF, or JSON exports
-5. **Timeouts**: Set appropriate timeouts (5-10 seconds) as AI processing can take time
+6. **Timeouts**: Set appropriate timeouts (5-10 seconds) as AI processing can take time

 ## Limitations

 - Maximum folder depth: No explicit limit, but very deep structures may affect performance
-- File size analysis: Currently only considers file names and sizes, not content
+- File analysis: Currently analyzes file names and extensions, not file content
+- Individual files: Generates analysis for each file, which may increase processing time for large folders
 - Language support: Optimized for English, but may work with other languages
 - API dependencies: Requires active Groq API key and internet connection